Blog > Documentation > Biopsychosocial Assessment Template

 - What brings you in today?

-- What do you hope to gain from therapy?
+- What are you hoping to gain from therapy or treatment?

 3. Social Factors